pbandjanet/song-lab-website/news/index.md

 ---
-title: Lab News
+title: News
 nav:
   order: 4
 ---

-# Lab News
+# News

 The Song Lab will open in July 2025.
-Check back for lab news!
+Check back for more news!

 {% include section.html %}